Darguelles/darguelles/README.md

 Hey 👋🏻,

-I am a Software Engineer working currently as SRE focused in the Cyber-security area.
-Currently, living in Brazil 🇧🇷, I am interested in research and explore emerging technologies, writing books, articles and playing guitar 🤟.
+I am a Software Engineer working now in IoT platform development, with focus on DevSecOps practices.
+I am interested in research and explore emerging technologies, writing books, articles and playing guitar 🤟.

 You can see what I am currently up to on [my medium blog](https://diego-rojas.medium.com).